mead-ml/xpctl/README.md

 ## XPCTL

 `xpctl` is software to track experimental results and provide access to a global leaderboard.
 After running an experiment, the results and the logs are committed to a database.
-Several commands are provided to show the best experimental results under various constraints.
+Commands are provided to show the best experimental results under various constraints.

 `xpctl` was developed as the primary backend for experiment storage for [mead-baseline](https://github.com/dpressel/mead-baseline/).

 ### Prerequisite

 `xpctl` requires a database to be installed locally or an accessible server.
 We currently support:  [mongodb](https://docs.mongodb.com/) and [postgresql](https://www.postgresql.org/)), but the base classes can be extended to support other databases.
 Create a database called `reporting_db` in your db instance.

+The client API is packaged separately with minimal requirements.

 ### Installation